Flamboyant: France

 The term "Flamboyant" was coined in the early 19th century, primarily to refer to French monuments with flame-like, curvilinear tracery that were constructed between circa 1380 and 1515.
 The Flamboyant style appeared in France during the Hundred Years' War against England (1337–1444).
 Despite this, the construction of new cathedrals, churches, and civil structures—as well as additions to existing monuments—went ahead in France and continued throughout the early 16th century.
 Features of the Flamboyant style are richly articulated façades, very high, lavishly decorated porches, towers, and spires.
 Early examples included the castle chapel of John, Duke of Berry, at Riom (1382), the fireplace in the great chamber (1390s) of the ducal palace at Poitiers, and in the La Grange chapels (c.
 1375) at Amiens Cathedral.

 Residences of the nobility were among the earliest structures that were entirely built in the Flamboyant style.
 The Palais Jacques Coeur, residence of the treasurer of the King at Bourges was built between 1444 and 1451.
 It combines residential and official wings that are richly decorated with gables, turrets, and chimneys arranged around a central courtyard.
-The Château de Châteadun, which was transformed between 1459 and 1468 by Jehan de Dunois, the half-brother of king Charles VI, and was one earliest residences built for leisure in France.
+The Château de Châteaudun, which was transformed between 1459 and 1468 by Jehan de Dunois, the half-brother of king Charles VI, and was one earliest residences built for leisure in France.
 The Château has one of the seven remaining Sainte-Chapelle chapels and an elegant spiral staircase.
 The corresponding façade is decorated with characteristic flame-like tracery in the windows and also includes dormers with fleur-de-lys, denoting the owner's status as a descendant of Charles V. Another notable example is the Hôtel de Cluny in Paris, originally the residence of the abbot of Cluny, now the Museum of the Middle Ages.
 Flamboyant details are found in the chapel, the doorways, windows, tower, and roof-line.
 A late example of Flamboyant civil architecture in France is the Parlement de Normandie, now the Palais de Justice of Rouen (1499–1528), which has slender, crocketed pinnacles and lucarnes terminated with fleurons.
 They were designed by architects Roger Ango and Roulland Le Roux.